-2.1.
-The Localization Method of Γ -convergence.
+1.4.
+The Localization Method of Γ-convergence.
 Compactness

-The proof of the Γ -convergence of the functionals in (1.1) will follow this line:
+The proof of the $\Gamma$ -convergence of the functionals in (1.1) will follow this line:

-- (i) prove a compactness theorem which allows to obtain from each sequence $(\mathcal{F}{\varepsilon_h})$ a subsequence Γ -converging to an abstract limit functional; - (ii) prove an integral representation result, which allows us to write the limit functional as an integral; - (iii) prove a representation formula for the limit integrand which does not depend on the subsequence, showing thus that the limit is well-defined.
+- (i) prove a compactness theorem which allows to obtain from each sequence $(\mathcal{F}{\varepsilon_h})$ a subsequence $\Gamma$ -converging to an abstract limit functional; - (ii) prove an integral representation result, which allows us to write the limit functional as an integral; - (iii) prove a representation formula for the limit integrand which does not depend on the subsequence, showing thus that the limit is well-defined.

 The third point is characteristic of homogenization and will be performed in Lesson Three by exploiting the special form of the functionals under examination.
-Steps (i) and (ii) follow from general theorems in Γ -convergence (see the books by Dal Maso [15] and Buttazzo [13]); here we shall give briefly an idea of the methods involved in the proof (without entering into details, some of which will be given in the course by Buttazzo at this same School).
+Steps (i) and (ii) follow from general theorems in $\Gamma$ convergence (see the books by Dal Maso [15] and Buttazzo [13]); here we give briefly an idea of the methods involved in the proof, without entering into details.